University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Genome_assembly/genome_assembly_prac_1.md

 Flye will generate 5 folders, which store output files from 5 stages of Flye, and some important individual files.
 These includes:

 - params.json: the parameters that Flye used for this run
-- assembly_graph.{gv|gfa}: Final repeat graph.
+- assembly_graph.{gv or gfa}: Final repeat graph.
 The edges of repeat graph represent genomic sequence, and nodes define the junctions.
 You can get more info about the repeat graph from [here](https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md#-repeat-graph)
-- *assembly.fasta*: This is the final assembly.
+- **assembly.fasta**: This is the final assembly.
 Contains contigs and possibly scaffolds.
 - assembly_info.txt: Extra information about contigs.
 - flye.log: Log report showing all running info and summary of final assembly.